 Background

-The first bit of your website brief should explain why you need a new website.
-It should give an outline of your business, your customers and this particular project.
+The first bit of your website planning template should explain why you need a new website, as well as an outline of your business, your customers and this particular project.

 About the company